derricks/prisk/README.md

       number of unique indents within the diff.
     * The total number of changes (additions + deletions) The more changes, the harder it is for a reviewer to give careful consideration to them all.
-    * The number of affected files
+    * The number of affected files.
       The more files that have changed, the more likely there are defects and the harder it is for a reviewer to keep the whole set of changes in their head.

+  * Diff-level risk assessments
+    * Maximum complexity within the diff, approximated by indents.
+    * File volatility.
+Files that have been updated a lot recently are more prone to defects.
+    * Author volatility.
+Files with numerous recent contributors are more prone to defects.

 What's Planned
 ==============